KomputeProject/kompute/README.md

 ## Principles & Features

-* Single header easy to import static library
+* [Single header](single_include/kompute/Kompute.hpp) library for simple import to your project
-* [Documentation](https://axsaucedo.github.io/vulkan-kompute/) using doxygen and sphinx for
+* [Documentation](https://axsaucedo.github.io/vulkan-kompute/) leveraging doxygen and sphinx
 * Packaged with vcpkg for easy download and integration with projects
 * Non-Vulkan naming convention to disambiguate Vulkan vs Kompute components
 * Extends the existing Vulkan API with a compute-specific interface